neuralmagic/sparseml/integrations/dbolya-yolact/README.md

 sparseml.yolact.download
 ```

-To download `COCO` test-set invoke `sparseml.yolact.download --test`.
+To download  a test `COCO` dataset, run `sparseml.yolact.download --test`.
 For more information
-on this utility invoke it with the `--help` option.
+on this utility append the `--help` option.
 (Note: by default, the dataset is downloaded to the code execution directory. )

 ### Recipes